-Climate XChange, a 501(c)(3) nonprofit organization, is a group of concerned citizens, including economists, entrepreneurs, educators, and other residents, mainly from Massachusetts, who were frustrated by the lack of progress in the fight against climate change, and came together in 2013, and merged with Climate Action Business Association in October 2016 to increase our capacity.
-Together, we are working for a comprehensive policy solution, commensurate with the scale and scope of the problem.
+Climate XChange, a 501(c)(3) nonprofit organization, was founded in 2013 by a group of concerned citizens who were frustrated by the lack of progress in the fight against climate change.
+We sought a comprehensive policy solution commensurate with the scale and scope of the problem.

-With action stymied at the federal level, the first state-level carbon pricing law was submitted in Massachusetts in January 2013 by Senator Michael Barrett and Representative Tom Conroy.
-Later that year, we commissioned one of the nation’s foremost economic modeling firms to determine the feasibility of a state-level, carbon fee and rebate policy, and the results were exciting.
+In January of that year, the nation’s first state-level carbon pricing legislation was submitted in Massachusetts by Senator Michael Barrett and Representative Tom Conroy.
+To determine the feasibility of this legislation, Climate XChange (then known as Environmental Tax Reform – MA) commissioned one of the nation’s foremost economic modeling firms, Regional Economic Models, Inc., to model Senator Barrett’s proposal for state-level, carbon fee and rebate policy.
+The results were exciting.
 With a policy similar to British Columbia’s, Massachusetts could enjoy similar success: lower emissions, more jobs, and a higher Gross State Product, without burdening low- and moderate-income households.

 In 2015, Senator Barrett introduced a revised version of his carbon fee and rebate bill, based on a study conducted for the Massachusetts Department of Energy Resources.
 Senate 1747 was “revenue-neutral,” meaning that all revenues would be rebated to households and employers, in a progressive manner.

-For the 2017-18 session of the Massachusetts legislature, carbon pollution pricing bills have been introduced into both the House and Senate, HD.1504 by Representative Jennifer Benson and SD.1021 by Senator Mike Barrett.
+Carbon pollution pricing bills have been introduced into both the House and Senate again in the 2017-18 session of the Massachusetts legislature: H.1726 by Representative Jennifer Benson and S.1821 by Senator Mike Barrett.
 Both bills were designed with expert assistance from Climate XChange staff.